aaronstrong/gcp-professional-architect/services/compute/README.md

 * Node auto-repair to maintain node health and availability
 * Logging and monitoring with Google's Cloud operations suite for visibility

+## Cluster Types
+* Autopilot: Autopilot mode, the cluster configuration options are made for you.
+* Standard: You determine the configurations needed for your production workloads.

+## Availability Type
+* Zonal Clusters - Has a single control plane in a single zone.
+* Regional Clusters -

 ## Node Pools

 * Is a group of nodes within a cluster that all have the same configuration.